 Kowloon is a big city, although not quite.
 It is packed, but with the MTR connecting tourists to key Kowloon points of interests, it’s not impossible to cover a lot of mileage.
-What’s even better is that yes, you can tour Kowloon at nighttime as well, which is especially convenient if you’re pressed for time.
-Here are some activities for you:
+What’s even better is that Kowloon is a city that never sleeps, so you can tour Kowloon at nighttime as well.
+This is especially convenient if you’re at work the entire day and can’t explore during the day.
+Here are some activities that you may want to consider:

 Catch the Symphony of Lights at the Victoria Harbour.

-It’s almost a given that you’re bound to go to Victoria Harbour in the evening, as the view is better there with all the buildings lit and gleaming in the distance.
+It’s almost a given that you’re bound to go to Victoria Harbour in the evening.
+The view is even better there at night, with all the buildings lit and gleaming in the distance.
 Enjoy the Symphony of Lights, Hong Kong’s famous nightly spectacle, while you’re at it.
 Hopefully, you won’t miss it like we did on the rare occasion that they did not hold it.

-According to the Discovery Hong Kong website, the lightshow started using a new soundtrack by the Hong Kong Philharmonic Orchestra in 2017.
-The show was also renewed to feature more buildings in 2018.
+According to Discovery Hong Kong, the light show started using a new soundtrack by the Hong Kong Philharmonic Orchestra in 2017.
+The show featured more buildings in 2018.

 Visit Avenue of Stars.

 Start your journey right before sunset at the Avenue of Stars.
-As it suggests, Avenue of Stars, then temporarily located at Garden of Stars, is Hong Kong’s equivalent of the Hollywood Walk of Fame.
+As its name suggests, Avenue of Stars, then temporarily located at Garden of Stars, is Hong Kong’s equivalent of the Hollywood Walk of Fame.
 Garden of Stars was specifically located at the Tsim Sha Tsui East Waterfront Podium Garden.